stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics2.md

 Estimating piS and piN on the entire dataset will take some time.
 Let's try and set this up at the end of the day and let it run.
 We'll use the piNpiS program from Gayral et al. (2013) to run this.
-You only need a single input file, which is a FASTA formatted sequence file that is output from **reads2snps**
+We only need a single input file, which is a FASTA formatted sequence file that is output from **reads2snps**

 ```bash
 $ cd /data/project_data/snps/reads2snps